owkin/GrAIdient/Docs/Concepts/LAYER.md

 # 📚 Layer

-The `Layer` is the essential component of `MAKit`.
+The `Layer` is the essential component of `GrAIdient`.
 A layer has 2 principle characteristics: an operation and a shape.

-In `MAKit` there is a strict correlation between the two.
+In `GrAIdient` there is a strict correlation between the two.
 This enforces the prominent role of the layer in the framework at the expense of the operations as pure mathematical objects.